 - b) The WIO will consider the disclosure to assess: - whether it's been received from a Discloser (as defined in Sect.
 4.1); - whether it relates to a Disclosable Matter (as defined in Sect.
 5.2); and - whether it's been received by an Eligible Recipient (as defined in Sect.
+6.2);

-6.2), and to decide whether the disclosure qualifies for protection under the Corporations Act Whistleblower Regime (or the Tax Whistleblower Regime).
+and to decide whether the disclosure qualifies for protection under the Corporations Act Whistleblower Regime (or the Tax Whistleblower Regime).

 - c) If the disclosure does not qualify, the WIO will communicate with the individual who made the disclosure and advise them that their disclosure can't be dealt with under this Policy.
-However, this doesn't preclude the matter being investigated by SDI under another process. - d) If the disclosure does qualify, the WIO will, within 7 days of receiving the disclosure: - i) advise SDI's: - Managing Director; - Director of Finance & Chief Operating Officer; and - Chairman of the SDI Audit Committee,
+However, this doesn't preclude the matter being investigated by SDI under another process. - d) If the disclosure does qualify, the WIO will, within 7 days of receiving the disclosure: - i) advise SDI's: - Managing Director; - Director of Finance & Chief Operating Officer; and - Chairman of the SDI Audit Committee the Whistleblowing Panel who has a conflict of interest in relation to the disclosure.